platonicLiquid/riot-API-example/README.md

 `find_champion(input)`

-Where *input* is name or role and/or origin.
+Where *input* is name, or role and/or origin.

 ### Examples
 **Searching by Champion**